Kentucky State Lawmaker Robert Goforth Arrested For Allegedly Strangling Woman With Ethernet Cable

 Kentucky Democratic Spokesperson Marisa McNee publically called for Goforth’s resignation after the news of his recent arrest came to light.

-David Osborne, the Kentucky House Speaker Republican, responded by saying, “the House Majority Caucus unequivocally denounces any form of domestic violence and has zero tolerance for it or its perpetrators.”
+David Osborne, the Kentucky House Speaker Republican, responded to the news on behalf of his party.

+Osborne stated that even though the Republican leaders do not yet know the full extent of the charges, “the House Majority Caucus unequivocally denounces any form of domestic violence and has zero tolerance for it or its perpetrators.”